javjerez/Quadratic-voting-system-for-DAOs-in-Solidity/README.md

 | **Block Timestamp Abuse**   | Contract logic does not rely on block timestamps                           | —                                                    |
 | **Denial of Service (DoS)** | Avoided using "pull over push" design in `closeVoting()`                   | `executeSignaling()`, memory design                  |

-### Reentrancy Attacks
-Protection: The contract uses a lock variable (a classic mutex pattern) to prevent reentrancy on sensitive functions.

-Applied in:

-stake()

-withdrawFromProposal()

-checkAndExecuteProposal()

-executeSignaling()

-Why it's important: Prevents a malicious contract from recursively calling vulnerable functions before the state is updated.

-### DelegateCall / Parity Wallet Attack
-Protection: The contract does not use delegatecall.

-Ownership is set directly via the constructor and is never altered externally.

-Why it matters: Prevents unintentional code execution in the context of your contract — the flaw behind the infamous Parity Wallet hack.

-### tx.origin Exploits
-Protection: All access control is enforced using msg.sender, never tx.origin.

-Why it matters: Using tx.origin can allow phishing-style attacks where users unknowingly trigger functions from a malicious contract.

-### Timestamp Manipulation
-Protection: The contract does not use block.timestamp for logic, so it’s immune to miners influencing voting timing.

-### Denial of Service (DoS) via Loops
-Problem: Iterating over large arrays (e.g., during closeVoting) can cause DoS due to gas limits.

-Solution: We implemented the "favor pull over push" pattern:

-Participants reclaim their own tokens via withdrawFromProposal.

-Signaling proposals are executed individually via executeSignaling.

-Benefit: No unbounded loops remain in the contract; gas usage is predictable and user-driven.

----

 ## Usage Example

 Open voting (only owner):